logicguy1/The-Cookbook/Chokolade bread/README.md

 ### Extra
 * Decoration for the cake like nuts or sprinkle
-* you can use egg white brush on the cake before putting it in the oven
+* You can use egg white brush on the cake before putting it in the oven

 ## Materials
 * A bowl
 * An oven
-* a baking tray
+* A baking tray

 ## Method
 1. Mix the dry ingredients